Lead Generation Glossary: 100 Terms You Ought To Know

 #90 Unsubscribe rate: It is the percentage of recipients who click on the ‘unsubscribe’ option at the end of an email you send to them.
 Ideally, it should be less than 1%.

 #91 User: A user is a person who is a step away from being a customer.
 He/she is someone who uses a product without actually paying.
-Once they start paying, they turn into a customer.
+Finally, once they start paying, they turn into a customer.

 #92 User experience: Overall experience of a visitor on an app, a web page or a landing page.

-#9 Value proposition: Value proposition of your business refers to the unique value you provide which makes you irresistible to your target audience.
-It also helps you differentiate yourself from the competitors.
+#93 Value proposition: By and large, he value proposition of your business refers to the unique value you provide which makes you irresistible to your target audience.
+In addition, it also helps you differentiate yourself from the competitors.

 #94 Viral content: Any piece of content that gains immense popularity on the internet and shared by people in huge numbers is called viral content.
-Creating viral content can result in huge brand awareness and eventually generate valuable leads and business.
+As a matter of fact, creating viral content can result in huge brand awareness.
+As a consequence it can help generate valuable leads and business.
+For example, BuzzFeed quizzes have all the elements of viral content.

 #97 WordPress: It is a Content Management System (CMS) used by the majority of websites around the world.